Linaro/uadk/docs/wd_design.md

 So two mechanisms are provided to user application.
 User application could either access libwd or algorithm libraries.
 And all of these are compiled as libraries.
-User application could pick up necessary libraries to link.
+User application could pick up appropriate libraries to link.

 This document focuses on the design of libwd and algorithm libraries.